Jammy2211/PyAutoLens/docs/general/configs.rst

 [label]
     centre_0 -> str
-        The label given to that parameter for `NonLinearSearch` plots using that parameter, e.g. the PDF plots.
+        The label given to that parameter for non-linear search plots using that parameter, e.g. the PDF plots.
 For example, if centre_1=x, the plot axis will be labeled 'x'.

 [subscript]